-Day 02 : Lima : Half day tour of Historical Downtown Lima with the afternoon free to explore and in the evening dine out and enjoy the Peruvian Cuisine.
+Day 02 : Lima : Half day tour of Historical Downtown Lima with the afternoon free to explore.
+In the evening dine out and enjoy the Peruvian Cuisine.

-Day 04 : Sacred Valley : Enjoy a full day tour of the Valley, visit places such as Pisac Market, Ollantatambo and if you are coming from Cusco, this tour can easily be done and then you can overnight in the Sacred Valley.
+Day 04 : Sacred Valley : Enjoy a full day tour of the Valley, visit places such as Pisac Market, Ollantatambo and if you are coming from Cusco this tour can also easily be done and then you can overnight in the Sacred Valley.

-Day 05 : Sacred Valley / Machu Picchu / Cusco : Take the train in the morning and enjoy a full day tour of the Sanctuary, after the tour plenty of time to relax on your own and take in the splendour, before returning by train to Cusco, where you will overnight, again you will have a whole evening to explore this mysterious and magical place.
+Day 05 : Sacred Valley / Machu Picchu / Cusco : Take the train in the morning and enjoy a full day tour of the Sanctuary.
+After the tour time to relax on your own and take in the splendour, before returning by train to Cusco, where you will overnight.
+Evening free to explore this mysterious and magical place.

-Day 07 : Puno: No trip here is complete without a visit to the floating Islands of Uros and the Island of Taquila, all by boat and is a full day.
+Day 07 : Puno: No trip here is complete without a full day visit to the floating Islands of Uros and the Island of Taquila by boat.

-Day 08 : Puno / La Paz ( Bolivia ) : Here we can take two routes, overland by regular bus, or by Catamaran from Copacabana visiting Sun Island, both are in my opinion enjoyable.
+Day 08 : Puno / La Paz ( Bolivia ) : Two optional routes, overland by regular bus or by Catamaran from Copacabana visiting Sun Island, both are in my opinion enjoyable.

 Day 10 : La Paz : Visit the ancient ruins of Tiwanaku, regarded as the cradle of the American Civilisation.